ido5581/Linux-Memory-Manager/README.md

 * Dynamic memory management
 * Virtual memory
 * `mmap` / `munmap`
+* Intrusive data structures
+* Binary heaps
+* Max Heaps
 * Linked structures
-* Heaps
 * Memory fragmentation
 * Block splitting
 * Block coalescing
-* Data copying with `memcpy`
+* `memcpy`
-* Memory initialization with `memset`
+* `memset`

 ## Design Decisions

+### Intrusive Max Heap

+Free blocks are represented directly inside the allocator's metadata and participate in the Max Heap without requiring separate heap-node allocations.

+This reduces overhead and demonstrates how intrusive data structures can be used in low-level systems programming.

-### Max Heap for Free Blocks
+### Max Heap

-A Max Heap is used to efficiently retrieve a large free block.
+A Max Heap was chosen to efficiently retrieve the largest available free block.

-This differs from the original course implementation and provided an opportunity to design and integrate a different free-block management structure.
+This provides an efficient way to search for large free blocks while keeping the heap integrated with the allocator's metadata.

 ### `mmap` / `munmap`

 The allocator uses Linux virtual memory APIs to obtain and release memory regions.

-This provides direct interaction with the operating system's virtual memory interface.
+This provides direct interaction with Linux's virtual memory subsystem.

 ## Limitations